Posted by The Children's Institute - Mar 28, 2017

 The study looked at swallowing and respiration of patients as they ate and drank.
 That’s important because, too often, patients with PWS choke and aspirate.
 This is the first time that swallowing function has been investigated in the PWS population.
 Read More...

-May is Prader-Willi Syndrome Awareness Month!
-What month could be more appropriate to launch the Center for Prader-Willi Syndrome Blog?
-Each month, our expert team members will share insights based on their experiences working with individuals with Prader-Willi syndrome.
+May is Prader-Willi Syndrome Awareness Month.
+What month could be more appropriate to launch our new Center for Prader-Willi Syndrome Blog?
+Several times a year, our expert team members will share insights based on their experiences working with individuals with Prader-Willi syndrome.
 Read More...